Cock and ball torture

-Cock and ball torture (CBT) (Note: Occasionally known as penis torture, dick torture, or male genitorture/male genital torture.) is a sexual activity involving the application of pain or constriction to the male genitals.
-This may involve directly painful activities, such as genital piercing, wax play, genital spanking, squeezing, ball-busting, genital flogging, urethral play, tickle torture, erotic electrostimulation, kneeing, or kicking.
-The recipient of such activities may receive direct physical pleasure via masochism, emotional pleasure through erotic humiliation, or knowledge that the play is pleasing to a sadistic dominant.
-Many of these practices carry significant health risks.
+Cock and ball torture (CBT) is a sexual activity involving the consensual application of pain, pressure, or constriction to the male genitals.
+Practices can include squeezing, genital spanking, genital piercing, wax play, urethral play, erotic electrostimulation, and impact play such as ballbusting.
+The testicles are particularly sensitive to pain, and even relatively minor impact can cause pain or discomfort.

+The recipient of such activities may receive pleasure via masochism, emotional pleasure through erotic humiliation, or knowledge that the play is pleasing to a sadistic dominant.